fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 The build and installation process can be found at [tpm2-tools-4.0.1-install](https://github.com/tpm2-software/tpm2-tools/blob/4.0.X/INSTALL.md)

-#### 2.1.4 tpm2-tss-engine
+#### 2.1.4 tpm2-tss-engine-1.1.0-rc0

-This library provides the OpenSSL engine, which performs the OpenSSL cryptography operation using the keys inside the TPM.  uses a specific commit version from the master branch of this library because currently, there is no release version of this library with the fix for the following issue:[github-issue-124](https://github.com/tpm2-software/tpm2-tss-engine/issues/124).
+This library provides the OpenSSL engine, which performs the OpenSSL cryptography operation using the keys inside the TPM.  uses release version 1.1.0-rc0 of the library.

 ##### Source code

-The library can be downloaded from [tpm2-tss-engine-download](https://github.com/tpm2-software/tpm2-tss-engine/archive/820835977213ee28c0866f8eff623c307c618f5d.zip)
+The library can be downloaded from [tpm2-tss-engine-download](https://github.com/tpm2-software/tpm2-tss-engine/archive/v1.1.0-rc0.zip)

 ##### Build and Install Process

-The build and installation process can be found at [tpm2-tss-engine-install](https://github.com/tpm2-software/tpm2-tss-engine/blob/820835977213ee28c0866f8eff623c307c618f5d/INSTALL.md)
+The build and installation process can be found at [tpm2-tss-engine-install](https://github.com/tpm2-software/tpm2-tss-engine/blob/v1.1.0-rc0/INSTALL.md)

 ## 3. Compiling Intel safestringlib